List of Emmerdale characters introduced in 1997: Dee Pollard

 Eric Pollard flew to the Far East looking for love and found it with Filipino student Dee de la Cruz in a Manila restaurant.
 His initial interest was sex, but two weeks later he proposed and the couple made plans for Dee to follow Eric back to Britain.
 When she arrived in 1997, dressed in a miniskirt and skimpy coat, and wearing high-heels, the locals in Emmerdale were curious.
 They were shocked when she announced that she was Eric's fiancée.
 But the unlikely relationship continued and Dee became Mrs Pollard in a May registry-office wedding.
 Dee left Emmerdale in April 1998 after discovering that her mother had died and Eric had kept this hidden from her.
 Dee returned home to the Philippines.
 Her marriage with Eric was annulled in 2001.

-Will Cairns
+William "Will" Cairns'

 William "Will" Cairns arrived in Emmerdale in February 1997 with his family as the second child and only son of Tony and Becky Cairns.
 One of his main storylines was when he was kidnapped by, Fiona Mallender, the daughter of a soldier his father had served with who wanted to avenge her father's death on a training exercise, which she blamed Tony for.
 Will left the village in January 1999, joining the rest of his family in Germany after his father was injured in a climbing accident.